In Memoriam - June 10, 1954 - March 15, 2021

 Eileen’s cancer was traced to a BRCA gene, a genetic mutation that greatly increases a woman’s risk of developing breast or ovarian cancer.
 Hereditary mutations of the BRCA gene are far more prevalent in people of Ashkenazi Jewish descent, like Eileen, than in the general population — about one in 40 compared with one in 500.
 Believing that the course of her cancer may have been different if she had been aware of her increased risk, Eileen became a passionate and vocal advocate of early screening and genetic testing.

-Eileen sits on the board of directors of Yodeah (“to know” in Hebrew), an outreach organization dedicated to educating people about the BRCA gene and facilitating cost-effective testing to save lives through prevention and early detection.
+Eileen was a dedicated member of the board of directors of Yodeah (“to know” in Hebrew), an outreach organization dedicated to educating people about the BRCA gene and facilitating cost-effective testing to save lives through prevention and early detection.
 Yodeah has since joined forces with Sophia George, Ph.D., at Sylvester, whose research studies the BRCA mutations that are prevalent among Caribbean women.
 Together, Yodeah and Dr. George are working to spread awareness of preventive strategies for reducing breast and ovarian cancers in the community at large.

-Vivacious and upbeat, Eileen also channels her considerable energy into survivorship work and involvement with women’s cancer groups.
-Even as she continues to fight her own cancer, she mentors other patients, helping them to navigate the ups and downs associated with their treatment.
+Vivacious and upbeat, Eileen also channeled her considerable energy into survivorship work and involvement with women’s cancer groups.
+Even as she continued to fight her own cancer, she mentored other patients, helping them to navigate the ups and downs associated with their treatment.

-Throughout her journey, Eileen has been supported by her loving family, formed deep connections with other cancer survivors, and enjoyed a special camaraderie with her doctors.
-Fittingly, she crossed the DCC X finish line with her sister, one of her friends who is also a cancer survivor, and Carmen J. Calfa, M.D., of Sylvester, whom Eileen has known since her initial diagnosis.
+Throughout her journey, Eileen was supported by her loving family, formed deep connections with other cancer survivors, and enjoyed a special camaraderie with her doctors.
+Fittingly, she crossed the DCC X finish line with her sister, one of her friends who is also a cancer survivor, and Carmen J. Calfa, M.D., of Sylvester, whom Eileen knew since her initial diagnosis.

 "You have to focus on making every moment of your life count," Eileen said.
 "If you have purpose, it gets you through so much."